firesidefiction/firesidefiction.github.io/_posts/issues/16-Apr-Jun-2022/issue-102/2022-04-19-consigned-to-moonlight.md

 **[Article in _The Verdigris Inquirer_, dated February 7.]**

-_EXCLUSIVE!!!!
+<br  />_EXCLUSIVE!!!!
 Shocking BETRAYAL Behind Attack on Runewriter Headquarters REVEALED!!_

 The _Inquirer_ has obtained evidence that the attack on the Order headquarters was not a product of enemy action, but an INSIDE JOB!